 The peer group of a young person who self-harms may value the opportunity to talk to a member of staff either individually or in a small group.
-Any member of staff wishing for further advice on this should consult one of the Safeguarding Team: Designated Safeguarding Lead (DSL) Mr Bazen or Deputy Designated Safeguarding Leads (DDSLs) Mrs Ridley, Mrs Snell, Mr Bartel or Miss Brignall.
+Any member of staff wishing for further advice on this should consult one of the Safeguarding Team: Designated Safeguarding Lead (DSL) Mr Bazen or Deputy Designated Safeguarding Leads (DDSLs) Mrs Ridley, Mr Bartel, Miss Brignall or Mrs Rose.

 When a young person is self-harming, it is important to be vigilant in case close contacts with the individual are also self-harming.
 Occasionally schools discover a number of pupils in the same peer group are harming themselves.
+Where this is the case, it is our duty under Child Protection law to liaise/share information with schools' DSL/DDSLs to ensure that a young person/persons do not come to any serious harm as expected under GDPR.